jecki/DHParser/documentation_src/manuals/transform.rst

 in this particular case, in fact, it does).
 But we can write a suitable transformation on our own, easily::

-   >>> from DHParser.syntaxtree import Node, TreeContext
+   >>> from DHParser.nodetree import Node, TreeContext
    >>> def left_associative(context: TreeContext):
    ...
 "Re-arranges a flat node with infix operators into a left associative tree."
    ...     node = context[-1]